-- The NYISO sometimes operates a facility above its Long-Term Emergency ("LTE") rating if post-contingency actions (e.g., deployment of operating reserves) would be available to quickly reduce flows to LTE. - ✓ The use of post-contingency actions is important because it allows the NYISO to increase flows into load centers and reduce congestion costs. - $\checkmark$ However, the service provided by these actions are not properly compensated. - Slide 42 shows such select N-1 constraints in New York City.
-In the figure, - ✓ The left panel summarizes their DA and RT congestion values in the quarter. - The blue bars represent the congestion values measured up to the seasonal LTE ratings of the facilities (i.e., constraint shadow cost\seasonal LTE summed over all intervals); and - The red bars represent the congestion values measured for the additional transfer capability above LTE (i.e., constraint shadow cost\(modeled constraint limit seasonal LTE) summed over all intervals). - The number stacks show the seasonal LTE ratings of these facilities. - The purple bars in the right panel shows the average additional transfer capability above LTE as a percent of LTE for these facilities (i.e., average modeled constraint limit/seasonal LTE 100%).
+- The NYISO sometimes operates a facility above its Long-Term Emergency ("LTE") rating if post-contingency actions (e.g., deployment of operating reserves) would be available to quickly reduce flows to LTE. - ✓ The use of post-contingency actions is important because it allows the NYISO to increase flows into load centers and reduce congestion costs. - ✓ However, the service provided by these post-contingency actions are not properly compensated. - Slide 43 shows such select N-1 constraints in New York City. - ✓ The left portion of the figure summarizes their day-ahead and real-time congestion values (i.e., constraint shadow price times constraint limit) in the quarter. - The blue bars represent the congestion values measured up to the seasonal LTE ratings of the facilities; and - The red bars represent the congestion values measured for the additional transfer capability above LTE. - The number stacks show the seasonal LTE ratings of these facilities. - ✓ The purple bars in the right portion of the figure shows the average additional transfer capability above LTE as a percent of LTE for these facilities.